NetickNetworking/NetickEOSTransport/README.md

 **Setting Up DevAuthTool:**
 1. Download the DevAuthTool from the [Epic Online Services documentation](https://dev.epicgames.com/docs/epic-account-services/developer-authentication-tool)
 2. Run the tool and login with your Epic Games account
-3. Copy the credentials provided (they will look like: `localhost:8888` with a username)
+3. The tool will display credentials (e.g., `localhost:8888` with a username)
-4. Use these credentials in your second game instance for Epic Account authentication
+4. In your second game instance, select Developer login type and enter:
+   - **ID/Address**: The address shown by DevAuthTool (e.g., `localhost:8888`)
+   - **Token**: Your chosen username from DevAuthTool

 This allows you to run two instances on the same machine with different EOS identities, enabling proper local multiplayer testing.

+**Production Considerations:**
+- For production builds, use **AccountPortal** or **ExternalAuth** for the best user experience
+- Device ID is suitable for mobile games or applications where Epic accounts aren't required
+- Developer authentication should only be used during development

 ## Important Notes